2008–2011 Icelandic financial crisis: Causes

 In 2001, banks were deregulated in Iceland.
 This set the stage for banks to upload debts when foreign companies were accumulated.
-The crisis unfolded when banks became unable to refinance their debts.
+The crisis unfolded when these banks became unable to refinance their debts.
 It is estimated that the three major banks held foreign debt in excess of €50 billion, or about €160,000 per Icelandic resident, compared with Iceland's gross domestic product of €8.5 billion.
 As early as March 2008, the cost of private deposit insurance for deposits in Landsbanki and Kaupthing was already far higher (6–8 1/2% of the sum deposited) than for other European banks.
 The króna, which was ranked by The Economist in early 2007 as the most overvalued currency in the world (based on the Big Mac Index), has further suffered from the effects of carry trading.

 Coming from a small domestic market, Iceland's banks have financed their expansion with loans on the interbank lending market and, more recently, by deposits from outside Iceland (which are also a form of external debt).
 Households also took on a large amount of debt, equivalent to 213% of disposable income, which led to inflation.
 This inflation was exacerbated by the practice of the Central Bank of Iceland issuing liquidity loans to banks on the basis of newly issued, uncovered bonds – effectively, printing money on demand.

 In response to the rise in prices – 14% in the twelve months to September 2008, compared with a target of 2.5% – the Central Bank of Iceland held interest rates high (15.5%).
 Such high interest rates, compared with 5.5% in the United Kingdom or 4% in the eurozone for example, encouraged overseas investors to hold deposits in Icelandic krónur, leading to monetary inflation: the Icelandic money supply (M3) grew 56.5% in the twelve months to September 2008, compared with 5.0% GDP growth.
 The situation was effectively an economic bubble, with investors overestimating the true value of the króna.